-You’ll find it about half way down on the page.
-What the law says is you can use the following types of needles and just below that what you can’t use.
+You will find it about halfway down on the page.
+What the law says is you can use the following types of needles and just below that what you cannot use.

 First, here are the needles and types you may use in New Jersey as an acupuncturist.

 1. Solid filiform needles